-J-1 students are permitted to accept employment directly related to their field of study through academic training.
-Academic training may not exceed a cumulative total of 18 months (36 months for Doctorate students, but this additional 18 months is only available upon completion of the PhD), or the period of full course of study in the United States, whichever is less.
-Your J-1 program sponsor approves academic training.
-The following information is intended for students who are on the University of Illinois at Urbana-Champaign's J-1 exchange program.
+J-1 students are permitted to accept employment directly related to their field of study through Academic Training (AT).
+Academic Training may not exceed a cumulative total of 18 months (in some cases 36 months) or the period of full course of study in the United States, whichever is less.
+Your J-1 program sponsor approves AT.
+The following information is intended for students who are on the University of Illinois Urbana-Champaign's J-1 exchange program.

 You may apply for academic training in the following cases:

-- How the training relates to your field of study; and
+- Explanation of how the training relates to your field of study.

-- Why the training is an integral or critical part of your academic program.
+- Explanation of why the training is an integral or critical part of your academic program.

 Special note regarding health insurance for academic training after completion of studies:

 The United States Department of State requires that all J-1 students and their J-2 dependents have adequate health insurance while in the United States.
 Minimum insurance coverage must provide: 1) medical benefits of at least $50,000 per accident or illness; 2) repatriation of remains in the amount of $7,500; 3) expenses associated with medical evacuation to your home country in the amount of $10,000; and 4) a deductible not to exceed $500 per accident or illness.
 If your employer does not provide adequate health insurance coverage, you must purchase it for yourself and your J-2 dependents for the entire period of your academic training.
-If you are currently insured under the University of Illinois Student Insurance Plan, you may extend it for one or two semesters.
-Please visit the Student Insurance Office for more details and deadlines.
+If you are currently insured under the university's Student Insurance Plan, you may extend it for one semester.
+Please visit the Student Health Insurance website for more details and deadlines.
 Failure to maintain adequate health insurance may result in termination of your J-1 program.